-In support of National Public Lands day, Extreme Terrain provided $250 to support the ongoing trash cleanup efforts by Friends of Gold Butte.
-A group of about 20 volunteers worked on various sites in the Gold Butte National Monument on Saturday, September 26th for a National Public Lands day project coordinated by BLM and Friends..
+In support of National Public Lands Day, Extreme Terrain provided $250 to support the ongoing trash cleanup efforts by Friends of Gold Butte.
+A group of about 20 volunteers worked on various sites in Gold Butte National Monument on Saturday, September 26th for a National Public Lands Day project coordinated by BLM (Bureau of Land..

 Below is a Gold Butte National Monument area dark skies map.
 Gold butte is only slightly impacted by Las Vegas and Mesquite; so it has minimal light pollution making a good location for amateur astronomers, astrophotography and night skies photography.
 Here is a link to a full dark skies map for the world: https://darksitefinder.com/maps/world.html#7/36.364/-115.763 — Mitchel..